Apply for a UK Work Visa

 You can apply for a Sportsperson visa if all the following apply:

-• you’re an elite sportsperson or qualified coach, who’s recognised by your sport’s governing body as being at the highest level of your profession internationally
+• You are an elite sportsperson or qualified coach, who is recognised by your sport’s governing body as being at the highest level of your profession internationally

-• your employment will develop your sport in the UK at the highest level
+• Your employment will develop your sport in the UK at the highest level

-you meet other eligibility requirements
+• You meet other eligibility requirements

 Am I eligible for a Minister of Religion visa?